ErickZR750/Frederick-Kurniawan-Pong/README.md

 List of bugs or problem that may need to ask for help or fix it myself:
 <ul>
   <li><strike>Ball refuses to "ricochet" even hitting the ball with moving paddle and Bounce with Friction function is already set.
 Current workaround is by setting the starting ball speed slanted (x = 6, y = 2)</strike></li>
+  <li>Power-up effects are activated endlessly instead of dissipates after a certain amount of time.
+Even worse, you can stack it up.
+This somehow did not cover in this week's assignment.</li>
 </ul>
 <br>
 Might as well make a changelog here to make this Readme more entertaining: